 Last splash.
 Thanks for the wild times. ? pic.twitter.com/9oA90ASxoD

 The official site now displays a goodbye message:

 We are extremely appreciative to those that have contributed to our success over the past 39 years.

-Volcano Bay is scheduled to open June 1, 2017 and will be the first water park constructed by Universal Orlando.
+Volcano Bay is scheduled to open on June 1, 2017, and will be the first water park constructed by Universal Orlando.
 The next-generation water park will feature four themed areas spread across 53 acres with a 200-foot-tall volcano named Krakatau as its centerpiece.

 More info, as well as information on how to purchase advance tickets for Volcano Bay, can be found on Universal Orlando’s site.